Skip to main content

 Delicata Squash squash Feb 25 Direct Sow May 16 – Jun 5

-Detroit Dark Red Beet root_vegetable Feb 25 Direct Sow Apr 21 – Apr 26
+Detroit Dark Red Beet root vegetable Feb 25 Direct Sow Apr 21 – Apr 26

 Di Cicco Broccoli brassica Jan 21 Feb 4 Transplant Apr 10